SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 # De-scoped Items (Future Release)

-- Add missing automatable parameters to kit affect entire
-- Interpolation bug from left to right that doesn't exist from right to left
 - Improving interpolation (I want to get more granular, do the calculation at the lowest possible node)
 - Adjust multi pad press so that it renders the second pad's value at the last possible node (within that pad)
 - How can you refine the values that the multi pad press uses? (e.g. refine first pad value with gold knob, connect it to the second pad's refined value)